aliarabshahi/hoboc_src/app/components/hero/Readme.md

-# 🏠 HomeHero Component
+# 🏠 Hero Component

-The `HomeHero` component is a prominent hero section for the homepage, designed to introduce the community of Iranian developers.
+The `Hero` component is a prominent hero section for the homepage, designed to introduce the community of Iranian developers.
 It includes a title, description, call-to-action button, and a supportive message with a link.

 ## ✨ Features